franomai/cornercutter/README.md

 # Cornercutter

-Cornercutter is a mod for the Steam version of the game [Going Under](https://aggrocrab.com/Going-Under) that, amongst lots of exciting stuff, lets you control the spawning of skills within dungeons.
+Cornercutter is a mod for the Steam version of the game [Going Under](https://aggrocrab.com/Going-Under) that, along with many other exciting things, lets you control the spawning of skills within dungeons.
 Get ready to cut some corners!

 Features include:
 * Create mods to control where skills spawn and what skills they are - All skills are Bomb Dropper?
 Sure!
 No items at all?
 Why not!